How has Boris Johnson responded to claims of Covid rule-busting parties?

 ITV reported a leaked email from Mr Reynolds to more than 100 Downing Street employees asking them to “bring your own booze” for an evening gathering.

-Multiple reports have suggested that the prime minister attended the event with his wife.
+Multiple reports suggested the prime minister attended the event with his wife.

-Asked if he and his wife attended a Downing Street party that was organised by Mr Reynolds on 20 May 2020, Mr Johnson said on 10 January 2022: “All that, as you know, is the subject of a proper investigation by Sue Gray.”
+Asked if he and Ms Johnson had attended the party in question, Mr Johnson said on 10 January: “All that, as you know, is the subject of a proper investigation by Sue Gray.”

 During a hospital visit on Tuesday 18 January, the prime minister caused more mirth when he told Sky News: “I can’t believe we would have gone ahead with an event that people said was against the rules… nobody warned me it was against the rules, I am categorical about that – I would have remembered that.”